AlejandroFontesAlbeza/CIFAR10CNNPytorch/README.md

 - Output layer with 10 classes

-`Next image do not represent exactly de model architectura I've made, is a simple representation`:
+`Next images do not represent exactly de model architectura I've made, is a simple representation`:

 <p align = "center">